rayon-rs/rayon/rayon-core/src/sleep/README.md

 * Thread B posts work, but sees no sleeping threads, and hence no one to wake up.
 * Thread A goes to sleep, incrementing the sleeping thread counter.

-The race condition would be prevented because Thread B would have incremented the JEC, and hence Thread A would not actually go to sleep, but rather return to search again.

 However, because of rollover, the race condition cannot be completely thwarted.
 It is possible, if exceedingly unlikely, that Thread A will get sleepy and read a value of the JEC.
 And then, in between, there will be *just enough* activity from other threads to roll the JEC back over to precisely that old value.
+We have an extra check in the protocol to prevent deadlock in that (rather unlikely) case.

-## Protocol to fall asleep
+## Protocol for a worker thread to fall asleep

 The full protocol for a thread to fall asleep is as follows:

-* The thread "announces it is sleepy" by incrementing the JEC if it is even.
-* The thread searches for work.
-If work is found, it becomes active.
+* After completing all its jobs, the worker goes idle and begins to search for work.
+As it searches, it counts "rounds".
+In each round, it searches all other work threads' queues, plus the 'injector queue' for work injected from the outside.
+If work is found in this search, the thread becomes active again and hence restarts this protocol from the top.
+* After a certain number of rounds, the thread "gets sleepy" and reads the JEC.
+  It does one more search for work.
 * If no work is found, the thread atomically:
   * Checks the JEC to see that it hasn't changed.
-If it has, then the thread returns to *just before* the "sleepy state" to search again (i.e., it won't search for a full set of rounds, just a few more times).
+    * If it has, then the thread returns to *just before* the "sleepy state" to search again (i.e., it won't search for a full set of rounds, just a few more times).
   * Increments the number of sleeping threads by 1.
 * The thread then does one final check for injected jobs (see below).
 If any are available, it returns to the 'pre-sleepy' state as if the JEC had changed.